johnfmorton/vite-module-builder-w-ghpages-npm-template/README.md

 The script will also run `npm install` to install the dependencies for the repo.
 There is [additional information about the files](#additional-information-about-the-files) at the end of the document.

+In your `package.json` file, the name of your module will be set to the name you provided.
+You can change this to whatever you want.
+The default is `vite-module-builder-w-ghpages-npm-template`.
+If you are publishing to an organization, you will need to set the name to `@<ORG_NAME>/<MODULE_NAME>`.
+For example, if your organization is called "my-org" and your module is called "my-module", you would set the name to `@my-org/my-module`.

+You can also set the version number to whatever you want.
+The default is "1.0.0".
+During development, I set this to "1.0.0-beta.1" or something similar.
+You can change this to whatever you want.
+See the "Tagging releases" section below for more information about publishing `latest` and `beta` releases.

+The version number is used to determine if the module has changed and needs to be published to NPM.
+If you change the version number in the `package.json` file, the workflow will publish the module to NPM.

 ## How to work on your module